nestauk/ds-cookiecutter/docs/docs/index.md

 ### Git

-There are many different ways to use Git each with their pros and cons, therefore we give pretty minimal guidance on how to use it.
+There are many different ways to use Git each with their pros and cons, refer to your organisations workflow (Nesta members can find ours in the [playbook](https://github.com/nestauk/imt_playbook)).

-Never commit directly to `master` or `dev`, always branch off `dev`, rebase if necessary, and merge.

-Only make meaningful PR’s back to dev with commits addressing one issue e.g. new feature, improved model, bug fix NOT interim work.

-***Beware:*** Branching off anything other than `master`/`dev` that someone else has created that is a WIP, many merge conflicts may arise or history may change.

 ### Style and Documentation